siqad/siqad/README.md

   * ~~Number of saves~~ Implemented 17.08.16
   * ~~Rotational save in a folder dedicated to that program instance~~ Implemented 17.08.16
   * Put tmp directory to system tmp?
+  * Delete autosaves when quiting the program gracefully
 * autorecovery
   * Check for existing autosaves, ask the user whether they want to recover the latest autosave.